 Mexican street corn casserole is so tasty and is a breeze to make.
 A convenient way of making Elote corn casserole or slow cooker corn casserole, this Mexican corn with cream cheese is perfect all by itself, or as a side to any main.

 If you love corn everything as much as we do, then this Mexican corn casserole will exceed your expectations.
 Follow this crockpot corn casserole recipe, and you'll end up with a rich, cheesy dish that's bursting with flavor.

 Mix the ingredients, toss the mixture in the slow cooker and forget about it for two hours.
 Yes, while this slow cooker corn casserole is cooking you have two glorious hours you get to spend on other important things you've got going on in your life.

 When I was a child, corn was almost always on the table, especially at Grandma's house.
 My grandmother would top it with butter and my sister and I would watch it slowly melt.
 We'd look at Grandma waiting for her permission to dive in.

 Growing up I didn't experience elote corn, so I didn't know what I was missing.

 It wasn't until I was an adult did I discover corn's potential.
 By adding cream cheese, mayo, herbs and spices, I was able to turn ordinary corn into the most fabulous elote corn casserole!

 From the very first time I cooked it, my husband and son were huge fans and we've never looked back.
 Perfectly spiced, it has the most amazing creamy texture!

-After a long day, and once the slow cooker does it's magic, we would sit down and help ourselves to a giant scoop of Mexican corn crock pot magic.
+After a long day, and once the slow cooker did it's magic, we would sit down and help ourselves to a giant scoop of Mexican corn crock pot magic.
 Limiting ourselves to one scoop was, and is, always a bit of a challenge.

 We have a tendency to obsess over certain foods and this is one of them!